Raspberryy/Emulated_USB_Printer/README.md

   If you choose to emulate a different printer than your own, you might run into problems getting the information about your exact device.
-Luckily there is an awesome website called [www.openprinting.org](http://www.openprinting.org/foomatic-db/db/source/printer/) where you will find almost 4000 (!) printers listed together with their IEEE1284 string.
+Luckily there is an awesome website called [www.openprinting.org](http://www.openprinting.org/foomatic-db/db/source/printer/) where you will find ~ 4000 (!) printers listed together with their IEEE1284 string.
+You can find a aggregated list of these PNP string [here](doc/pnp_strings.txt).
 Once you have a printer that fits your needs and has a pnp string, you can simply use the same online list as before to get the vendorID and productID.
 As before load the g_printer module and confirm that your PC recognizes  the Pi correctly as the printer you selected.

   Now simply call `emulatedprinter -read_data` to capture all print jobs and save them to the folder you specified earlier.

-# Acknowledgements
+## Acknowledgements
 This program is made possible due to the work of David Brownell and Craig W. Nadler who added the USB printer gadget to the Linux USB Gadget API.